Vizzuality/forest-atlas-landscape-cms/README.md

 Set up environment variables by copying `.env.sample` to `.env` and filling up the necessary values accordingly

-Before setting up the database, you need to create a posrgres user, install homebrew then, run:
+Before setting up the database, you need to create a postgres user, install homebrew then, run:

     $ brew install postgres
     $ initdb /usr/local/var/postgres